-Stiness, a Republican, was the representative for Rhode Island's 2nd congressional district from 1915 to 1923.
+Stiness was the representative for Rhode Island’s 2nd congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Mar 1923, Stiness missed 566 of 1,124 roll call votes, which is 50.4%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.